The Definitive Guide to Each of the Kardashian-Jenners’ Tattoos

 M on Her Pinky

-In 2016, Kylie and her best friend, Jordyn Woods, tattooed squiggly, lowercase ms on their pinkies.
-The friends never revealed the significance of the letter, but Kylie later told fans on Snapchat that the decision was in-the-moment, so one can assume that it’s a special message between them.
+In 2016, Kylie and her best friend, Jordyn Woods, tattooed squiggly, lowercase Ms on their pinkies.
+The friends never revealed the significance of the letter, but Kylie later told fans on Snapchat that the decision was made in the moment, so one can assume that it’s a special message between them.
 “I don’t really decide what tattoo I’m gonna get until [I’m there],” Kylie said.

 Small Heart on Her Arm